leandroensina/FADbF/README.md

 |  min_phase_B_voltage  | Feature  |  Discrete  |  |
 |  min_phase_C_voltage  | Feature  |  Discrete  |  |

-The FADbF dataset companion the paper entitled "Fault Distance Estimation for Transmission Lines with Dynamic Regressor Selection", published in Journal_XXX, vol. XX, no. XX, pp. XX–XX, year 202X, doi: XXXXXXXXX.
+The FADbF dataset companions the paper entitled "Fault Distance Estimation for Transmission Lines with Dynamic Regressor Selection", published in Journal_XXX, vol. XX, no. XX, pp. XX–XX, year 202X, doi: XXXXXXXXX.
 More information about the dataset can be found in this reference.